 If you or a loved one are struggling with an eating disorder, it’s important to seek help as soon as possible.

 This can be a particularly difficult topic to broach when speaking with a loved one.
-If your approach comes off as too aggressive or judgmental, you run the risk of damaging your relationship or further alienating the person from the people who may want to help.
+If your approach comes off as too aggressive or judgmental, you risk damaging your relationship or further alienating the person from the people who may want to help.

 Still, there are a few steps that can make this process easier.

-The first step you should take when considering talking to someone about getting treated is to thoroughly research eating disorders and eating disorder recovery.
-Put aside what you think these conditions are like and read what reputable medical experts have to say.
+The first step you should take when considering talking to someone about getting treated is to research eating disorders and eating disorder recovery thoroughly.
+Put aside what you think these conditions are like and read what reputable medical experts say.

-There are a variety of good medical resources on this topic aimed at helping non-experts broach this difficult topic with people they care about.
+There are a variety of good medical resources on this topic aimed at helping non-experts broach this difficult topic with people they care about.5

-And remember: The goal of bringing up this subject at all should be getting your loved one help.
+And remember: The goal of bringing up this subject should be getting your loved one help.

 Since most people are not trained mental health professionals, it can be difficult to know what to say or not say to best reach your loved one.
 But one thing that will nearly always help is to be supportive.

-When talking to your loved one, try to actually listen to what they’re saying.
+When talking to your loved one, use active listening—focus on what the person is saying instead of thinking about what you want to say next.
 Try to refrain from making snap judgments, offering too much unsolicited advice, or criticizing them.